 Choosing the right strainer for an industrial application, such as pharmaceutical or beverage manufacturing, takes some thought and foresight.
 For example, you have to consider sanitary and cleaning requirements, corrosive effects, processing volume, useful life and more.

-You can make strainer selection a lot easier just by asking the right questions:
+You can make your commercial strainer selection a lot easier just by asking the right questions:

 - What are you manufacturing?